 How they're used: A popular dim sum dish consists of steamed chee cheong fun filled with shrimp, beef, or pork, and doused with soy sauce.
-The noodles are also served as a snack called zhaliang: steamed noodles with fried you tiao (fried savory crullers) inside.
+The noodles are also served as a snack called zhaliang, steamed noodles with fried you tiao (fried savory crullers) inside.

-Stubby pointed worm-shaped noodles made with rice flour and tapioca starch.
+These are stubby pointed worm-shaped noodles made with rice flour and tapioca starch.
 The tapioca adds a slippery sheen on the surface of the noodles and a firm chew factor, giving it a delightfully satisfying texture.
 You may need to special order these, as they're not the most common noodles in Chinese markets.

-Also called: Lao shu fen , pearl noodles, rat tails.
+Also called: Lao shu fen, pearl noodles, rat tails.

 Texture: Very slippery and chewy with silky-yet-firm texture.

-Semi-thick noodles made from rice flour and tapioca starch, like silver needle noodles, only long and uniformly thin with cut ends, instead of tapering "tails."
+These are semi-thick noodles made from rice flour and tapioca starch, like silver needle noodles, only long and uniformly thin with cut ends, instead of tapering "tails."
 Generally sold fresh.

-Also called: Lai fun (Cantonese) or banh canh (Vietnam).
+Also called: Lai fun (Cantonese).